planetscale/planetscale_rails/README.md

 pscale branch switch my-new-branch-name --database my-db-name --create
 ```

 **Tip:** In your database settings.
 Enable "Automatically copy migration data."
-Select "Rails/Phoenix" as the migration framework.
+Select "Rails" as the migration framework.
 This will auto copy your `schema_migrations` table between branches.

 2. Once your branch is ready, you can then use the `psdb` rake task to connect to your branch and run `db:migrate`.